2027 FIFA Women's World Cup qualification (UEFA): Teams

 Fifty-three nations were eligible to submit entries to compete in qualification.

-Gibraltar and Liechtenstein will enter World Cup qualifying for the first time, having participated in their first official competitive international tournament in the preceding Women's Nations League.
+Gibraltar and Liechtenstein entered World Cup qualifying for the first time, having participated in their first official competitive international tournament in the preceding Women's Nations League.

 San Marino does not field a senior women's national team, and Russia were suspended indefinitely in February 2022 from participating in UEFA and FIFA competitions due to their country's invasion of Ukraine and were excluded by UEFA from the list of participants.

 Teams were split into leagues based on the 2025 UEFA Women's Nations League overall phase rankings.

-Teams will be divided into four pots of four teams in Leagues A and B, and three pots of six teams and one pot of three teams in League C. The seedings, pots, and draw procedure were confirmed by UEFA on 30 October 2025.
+Teams were divided into four pots of four teams in Leagues A and B, and three pots of six teams and one pot of three teams in League C. The seedings, pots, and draw procedure were confirmed by UEFA on 30 October 2025.